DjaluG/DjaluG/readme.md

 ### ZERO SYSTEM ACTIVE

-*"Life is cheap, especially mine."*
+*"Life is cheap, especially mine.A"*

 </div>